1982 Movie Tron A Flop At First But Eventually Became A Cult Classic

 In addition, the story is a bit thin and somewhat confusing, especially if one had little experience with computers in 1982.
 Of course, that has changed, as we now have dazzling CGI in movies and video games that are almost as realistic as real life.

-Jeff Bridges is one of my all-time favourite actors and he plays the part with serious-minded determination.
+Jeff Bridges is one of my all-time favorite actors and he plays the part with serious-minded determination.
 And the great David Warner (Ed Dillinger/Sark/Master Control Program) is always a great villain.

 But mostly, the characters are secondary to the concept and the idea that a human could get sucked into a computer and become a simulated computer program.